Axion (AXN) Price: Price Index and Live Chart | The Block

-Axion (AXN) currently has a price of $0.0000039 and is down -0.12% over the last 24 hours.
-The cryptocurrency is ranked 538 with a market cap of $43.4M.
-Over the last 24 hours, it saw $44.16 of trading volume.
+Axion (AXN) currently has a price of £0.0000031 and is up 0.43% over the last 24 hours.
+The cryptocurrency is ranked 539 with a market cap of £31.4M.
+Over the last 24 hours, it saw £34.98 of trading volume.
 The token has a circulating supply of 0 tokens out of a total supply of null tokens.

 Axion is a cryptocurrency token (AXN) operating on the Ethereum blockchain.
 It has an innovative staking system, rewarding users who stake their tokens for longer periods.
 Additionally, Axion implements a sustainability model by burning tokens to reduce supply.